 Evil Female Agent: Good.
 (At which point she hauls off and decks him.)

-S Club 7 in L.A. (aka L.A.7) in the episode "Fall Out," after Jo and Bradley were fighting, Tina is shocked that Bradley had hit a girl, while Jon is more concerned that Jo had half killed Bradley.
+- S Club 7 in L.A. (aka L.A.7) in the episode "Fall Out," Jo and Bradley had a fight.
+Jo comes home with a small bruise on her arm, Bradley enters mummified in bandages.
+Tina is shocked that Bradley had hit a girl, while Jon is more concerned that Jo had nearly killed Bradley.

 Anna: Neither do I (proceeds to hand out a beatdown).